partheus/partheus.github.io/src/pages/resume.md

 `UX Designer`

 - ## Work Experience:
-    - ### UX Designer (2025 - Present)
+    - ### UX Designer (2025 - 2026)
-        - Lead design of Voice & Chat AI agents for the Dash ecosystem, enabling conversational appointment management to improve accessibility and efficiency.
+        - Led design of Voice & Chat AI agents for the Dash ecosystem, enabling conversational appointment management to improve accessibility and efficiency.

-        - Direct patient-facing interface redesign for key products, optimizing booking flows to increase after-hours scheduling.
+        - Directed patient-facing interface redesign for key products, optimizing booking flows to increase after-hours scheduling.

-        - Collaborate with U.S. clients to deliver compliant, user-centered designs that drive adoption of online appointment scheduling.
+        - Collaborated with U.S. clients to deliver compliant, user-centered designs that drive adoption of online appointment scheduling.

-        - Evolve the suite's design system to enhance UI consistency and accelerate development for enterprise projects.
+        - Evolved the suite's design system to enhance UI consistency and accelerate development for enterprise projects.

     - ### Principal Product Designer (2024 - 2025)
         - Designed an app suite for a dynamic new social media ecosystem in South Aftrica.